Space Syntax-guided Post-training for Residential Floor Plan Generation: Literature Review

 \subsubsection{Pre-training and Post-training Paradigms}

-The prevailing paradigm in modern AI is to first pre-train large generative models for broad distribution learning, and then apply \textit{post-training} to specialize, align, and constrain the model for a target domain.
+The prevailing paradigm in modern AI is to first pre-train large generative models for broad distribution learning, and then apply post-training to specialize, align, and constrain the model for a target domain.

+\paragraph{Pre-training of the base generator.} In floor plan generation, base generators such as HouseDiffusion are usually first trained with their original objectives to learn mappings among conditional inputs, room geometry, and layout distributions, thereby forming reusable geometric-presentation generation capabilities.
+In our pre-training--post-training distinction, this stage corresponds to learning the base generative distribution; the model has not yet been explicitly optimized with feedback from external architectural priors such as space syntax.

-\paragraph{(1) Post-training for alignment and controllability.} In foundation models, post-training has emerged as a critical step to improve instruction following, preference alignment, and safety, typically through a combination of supervised fine-tuning and preference-based optimization \cite{christiano2017deep,ouyang2022training,rafailov2023direct}.
-This highlights a key insight: distribution fitting alone may not yield behavior that satisfies user intent or domain desiderata, motivating explicit post-hoc alignment objectives.
+\paragraph{Knowledge-guided post-training.} Unlike pre-training, which mainly learns the data distribution, post-training can introduce an external oracle, preference function, or reward model on top of the base generator's existing capabilities to further impose target constraints on the generative distribution.
+In foundation models, post-training has emerged as a critical step to improve instruction following, preference alignment, and safety, typically through a combination of supervised fine-tuning and preference-based optimization \cite{christiano2017rlhf,ouyang2022instructgpt,rafailov2023dpo}.
+This indicates that distribution fitting alone may not yield behavior that satisfies user intent or domain desiderata; for floor plan generation, the significance of post-training lies in turning post-generation space-syntax evaluation into an optimization signal for the model, rather than relying only on more complex input-side condition encoding.

-\paragraph{(2) Generative processes as MDPs for reinforcement learning.} Many generators can be naturally formulated as finite-horizon Markov decision processes (MDPs): LLMs generate tokens sequentially (actions), and diffusion models generate samples via multi-step denoising trajectories.
+\paragraph{Generative processes as MDPs for reinforcement learning.} Many generators can be naturally formulated as finite-horizon Markov decision processes (MDPs): LLMs generate tokens sequentially (actions), and diffusion models generate samples via multi-step denoising trajectories.
 This view enables policy optimization on intermediate transitions while only receiving terminal rewards from an oracle.
-Recent work has formalized RL fine-tuning for diffusion models by defining the denoising process as an RL problem and optimizing with policy gradients and KL-regularized objectives \cite{fan2023dpok,zhao2024scores}.
-In robotics, related policy-gradient frameworks have also been proposed to fine-tune diffusion-based policies by explicitly treating denoising steps as an optimizable decision process \cite{ren2024diffusion}.
+Recent work has formalized RL fine-tuning for diffusion models by defining the denoising process as an RL problem and optimizing with policy gradients and KL-regularized objectives \cite{fan2023dpok,zhao2024scoresasactions}.
+In robotics, related policy-gradient frameworks have also been proposed to fine-tune diffusion-based policies by explicitly treating denoising steps as an optimizable decision process \cite{ren2024dppo}.